kevcorper/chattyKathy/README.md

 # chattyKathy
-A fully functioning chat app utilizing firebase.
+A fully functioning chat app utilizing anonymous and Google-authorized login using firebase.

 ## Setup
 The GoogleService-Info.plist will need to be added manually as it contains personal Firebase credentials.